Wood stork: Distribution and habitat

-This is a subtropical and tropical species which breeds in much of South America, Central America and the Caribbean.
-The wood stork is the only stork that breeds in North America.
-In the United States there are small breeding populations in Florida, Georgia, and the Carolinas.
-In South America, it is found south to northern Argentina.
-Some populations in North America disperse after breeding, frequently to South America.
+The current range of the wood stork includes the southeastern United States, Mexico, Central America, Cuba, and South America.

+Within the United States, small breeding populations exist in Florida, Georgia, and the Carolinas.
+Post-breeding birds in the United States can be found as far west as Alabama and Mississippi.

+In Mexico, non-breeding birds can be found along both the Pacific and Atlantic coasts, while breeding colonies are restricted to the Pacific coast.
+Most descriptions of wood stork breeding colonies in western Mexico are over 35 years old, but recent sources have confirmed active nesting colonies in the southwestern states of Oaxaca and Colima.

+Cuba contains the only two known breeding locations for wood storks in the Caribbean.
+Both colonies exist in important wetlands - Zapata Swamp and the Sabana-Camaguey Archipelago.
+Outside of Cuba, sightings of wood storks are rare in the Caribbean as the birds were extirpated from Hispaniola and are vagrants on other Caribbean islands.

+In South America, the wood stork is found south to northern Argentina.
+Most breeding colonies in Brazil are concentrated in the Pantanal wetland and the northern coastal region.
+Birds that breed in west-central Brazil often disperse to southern Brazil and northern Argentina after breeding.

-This stork is able to adapt to a variety of tropical and subtropical wetland habitats having fluctuating water levels (as that initiates breeding).
+The wood stork is able to adapt to a variety of tropical and subtropical wetland habitats having fluctuating water levels, which initiate breeding.
 It nests in trees that are over water or surrounded by water.
-In freshwater habitats, it primarily nests in forests dominated by trees of the genus Taxodium (in the USA), while in estuaries, it generally nests on trees in the mangrove forests.
+In freshwater habitats, it primarily nests in forests dominated by trees of the genus Taxodium (in the US), while in estuaries, it generally nests on trees in the mangrove forests.
 To feed, the wood stork uses freshwater marshes in habitats with an abundance of Taxodium trees, while in areas with mangrove forests, it uses brackish water.
 Areas with more lakes attract feeding on lake, stream, and river edges.